Pink: Latest screening recommendations

 “The conflicting guidelines do lead to a lot of confusion among women, as well as a lot of worry,” said Dr. Deanna Attai, assistant clinical professor in the department of surgery at David Geffen School of Medicine at University of California, Los Angeles.
 “There is no question that the regular use of screening mammography has resulted in improved survival from breast cancer, but ‘early detection saves lives’ does not apply to every case — there is much more nuance to all of this.

 “Currently, there should be a discussion of the potential benefits as well as harms from mammography, as well as consideration of the patient’s perspective in terms of risk tolerance and cancer worry.
-It should also be stressed again that these guidelines do not apply to high-risk patients,” Attai said.
+It should also be stressed again that these guidelines do not apply to high-risk patients.”

 In March the Food and Drug Administration announced the first policy changes in mammogram recommendations to modernize breast cancer screenings and provide patients with more information to make better-informed decisions.
 Mammogram providers should now alert patients if they have dense breasts, which is associated with an increased risk of breast cancer and makes it more difficult to spot a tumor with a mammogram.
 It is advised women with dense breasts should get further testing, such as an MRI or ultrasound.